Skip to main content

 Recommended Reading - NPS Withdrawal Rules

-Consolidation is the mantra here.
+2. Preservation Strategy: Consolidation is the mantra here.
 The degree of consolidation will increase as you progress through this stage and approach retirement.

 Also Read - Is Pension Taxable?

-Alternatively, you may invest in guaranteed return life insurance plans where the return is assured so that you can predict the maturity value.
+Alternatively, you may invest in guaranteed return life insurance plans where the return is assured so you can predict the maturity value.

-You need the money at this stage.
-Moreover, you need guaranteed cash flow post retirement when your income from employment or profession will dry up.
+3. Distribution or Income Strategy: You need the money at this stage.
+Moreover, you need guaranteed cash flow post-retirement when your income from employment or your profession dries up.

-• Bank and Post Office Fixed Deposit (FD): Both bank and post office FDs give almost the same rates of interest.
-If one is highly risk averse, FD is the right choice for investment.
-The interest rate hardly beats inflation but the person is assured that the money is in safe hands.Unless one is investing in the 5-year tax-saving FDs, you will not get any tax benefits for other FDs.
-But you can receive a defined sum into your account as interest payments.
+• Bank and Post Office Fixed Deposit (FD): Both bank and post office FDs offer similar interest rates.
+If one is highly risk-averse, an FD is the right choice for investment.
+The interest rate hardly beats inflation, but the person is assured that the money is in safe hands.

-Your current state of finance portfolio is important when planning your wealth growth strategies.
+Your current state of financial portfolio is important when planning your wealth growth strategies.
 Keep a holistic view when investing and have the patience to stay invested.
 Hiring professional wealth managers to help you make decisions based on concrete data will preclude you from making costly mistakes.
 Factoring in constraints, opportunities, goals, and personal circumstances is essential when drawing a wealth management strategy.

 Wealth Managers vs Financial Advisors